Marine Corps Logistics Base Barstow

 Walgreens offers a limited program for veterans who are eligible for VA medical care.
 The company provides a no-cost flu shot option (quadrivalent vaccine only and NOT the high-dose version offered to seniors).

-This program is subject to availability and may be in limited supply in March of 2019.
 State law, the patient’s age, and other factors may determine whether this program is open to a particular patient.

-This program is NOT open to TRICARE enrollees or dependents.
+This program is NOT open to Tricare enrollees or dependents.

 No-Cost or Reduced Cost Flu Shots for Dependents and Those Not Eligible for VA Medical Care